 A good understanding of your water requirements and water source options is a key first step.
 This factsheet provides information about drought security related to your water source.
 Other forms of risk management, such as crop insurance, community networks or reducing livestock herds, are discussed in other Agriculture and Forestry publications.

 For more information, contact

 Alberta Ag-Info Centre at 310-FARM (3276) who can refer you to an Agricultural Water Specialist if necessary.

-Alberta Agriculture and Rural Development – Irrigation and Farm Water Supply Division
+Alberta Agriculture and Forestry – Irrigation and Farm Water Supply Division